City of Wichita does not anticipate pools opening until 2021

 City pools will be dry for the rest of 2020 will not be filled with water.

-Chad and Amanda Wingelaar’s daughter two-year-old Brooklyn was looking forward to swimming lessons this year and getting out of the house after being cooped up for months.
+Chad and Amanda Wingelaar’s daughter 2-year-old Brooklyn was looking forward to swimming lessons this year and getting out of the house after being cooped up for months.

 “It really kind of stinks that there are no pools open that they can have those couple of hours to get some sun,” says Amanda Wingelaar.